UK Finance Glossary

 - Child Benefit

 - A government payment for parents with children under 16 (or 20 in approved education).
-The High Income Child Benefit Charge claws it back above £60,000 income.
+The High Income Child Benefit Charge applies above £60,000 income, clawing back 1% of benefit for every £200 over the threshold.
+Fully withdrawn at £80,000.

 - Class 2 NI

 - National Insurance for the self-employed.
-Abolished from April 2024 — self-employed now only pay Class 4 NI.
+Abolished from April 2024 — self-employed now only pay Class 4 NI (plus any voluntary Class 3 contributions).

 - Class 4 NI